7 Smart Ways to Get Quality SEO Backlinks from PR

 SEO in today’s digital world is about earning links naturally.
 This is done by creating quality content that target audiences will find useful using targeted keywords.

 Use keyword research as a guide for coming up with new topics to write about and creating content.
-Educate yourself on the hottest issues facing your industry and write about them.
+Would you please educate yourself on the hottest issues facing your industry and write about them?
 Produce helpful, newsworthy, and relevant content that touches on your target market’s pain points and solves real problems for them.